Lattice 3-polytopes with few lattice points: Introduction

 \section{Introduction}

-A \emph{lattice polytope} is the convex hull of a finite set of points in $\Z^d$ (or in a $d$-dimensional lattice).
-A polytope is \emph{$d$-dimensional} if it contains $d+1$ affinely independent points.
-We call \emph{size} of $P$ its number $\#(P\cap \Z^d)$ of lattice points and \emph{volume} of $P$ its volume normalized to the lattice:
+A \emph{lattice $d$-polytope} is the convex hull of a finite set of points in $\Z^d$ (or in a $d$-dimensional lattice) containing $d+1$ affinely independent points.
+We call $\#(P\cap \Z^d)$ the \emph{size} of $P$.
+Two lattice polytopes $P$ and $Q$ are said \emph{$\Z$-equivalent} or \emph{unimodularly equivalent} if there is an affine map $t:\R^d\to \R^d$ with $t(\Z^d)=\Z^d$ and $t(P)=Q$.

-with $p_i \in \Z^d$.
-That is, a tetrahedron has volume one if and only if its vertices are an affine lattice basis.
+Lattice $3$-polytopes of the smallest possible size are \emph{empty tetrahedra}, classified by White some 50 years ago (see Theorem~\ref{thm:empty_tetrahedra}).
+Our main result is the next case:

+\begin{theorem} Every lattice $3$-polytope of size $5$ is $\Z$-equivalent to one listed in Table~\ref{table:5points}.
+The table is irredundant: polytopes in different rows, or polytopes obtained for different choices of parameters within each row, are not $\Z$-equivalent.

+In particular, apart from infinitely many of width one, there are exactly nine (classes of) $3$-polytopes of size $5$ and width two, and none of larger width. \end{theorem}

-Let $f:\R^d\to \R$ be an affine functional such that $f(\Z^d)\subset \Z$.
+Table~\ref{table:5points} includes, apart from the lattice points in a representative for each class, the following invariants of the class (more details about them are in Section~\ref{sec:volumevector}): \begin{itemize} \item Let $f:\R^d\to \R$ be an affine functional such that $f(\Z^d)\subset \Z$.
 The integer $\max_{x\in P}f(x) -\min_{x\in P} f(x)$ is called the \emph{width of $P$ with respect to $f$}.
-The minimum width among all possible (non-constant) choices of $f$ will be simply called the \emph{width of $P$}.
+The minimum width among all possible (non-constant) choices of $f$ is the \emph{width of $P$}.
 Hence, $P$ has \emph{width one} if its vertices lie in two consecutive parallel hyperplanes of the lattice.

-Two lattice polytopes $P$ and $Q$ are said \emph{$\Z$-equivalent} or \emph{unimodularly equivalent} if there is an affine unimodular transformation $t:\R^d\to \R^d$ that preserves the lattice ($f(\Z^d)=\Z^d$) and with $t(P)=Q$.
-We call such a transformation a \emph{$\Z$-equivalence}.
-Volume, width, and size are obviously invariant modulo $\Z$-equivalence.

-We are interested in the complete classification of lattice polytopes in dimension 3, for small size.

-In dimension $2$, once we fix an $n\in \N$, there are finitely many $\Z$-equivalence classes of lattice $2$-polytopes of size $n$: For example, using Pick's formula

-where $i\le n-3$ is the number of lattice points in the interior of $P$, one can show that every polygon of size $n$ is equivalent to one contained in $ \conv(\{(-2n+6, -2n+6), (-2n+6, 4n-11), (4n-11, -2n+6)\}$.
-Another (more efficient) approach is to observe that every $2$-polytope of size $n+1$ can be obtained by adding to a $2$-polytope of size $n$ one point at lattice distance one from (at least) one facet.
-This iterative process should allow the reader to easily check that Figure~\ref{fig:2dim} contains the full list of 2-dimensional polygons with up to five points.

-In dimension 3 the situation is completely different.
-In particular, there are \emph{empty tetrahedra} with arbitrarily large volume (see Theorem~\ref{thm:empty_tetrahedra}).
-Here, an \emph{empty tetrahedron} is the same as a $3$-polytope of size four: a tetrahedron with integer vertices and no other integer points.
-Hence, no analogue of Pick's Theorem is possible and there is an infinite number of $\Z$-equivalence classes of $3$-polytopes of each given size $n \ge 4$, as was observed in~\cite{LiuZong}.
-Although this may seem to imply that there is no point in ``classifying'' lattice $3$-polytopes by their number of lattice points, we show that such a classification \emph{does} make sense.
-In fact, in Section~\ref{sec:finiteness} we prove that: